 This map includes aggregate Sustainability (ESG) risks, defined as the effects of non-compliance with commitments and targets in the company's material topics.
-Enagás has identified and assessed these
+Enagás has identified and assessed these risks, based on the company's materiality analysis (for more information, see disclosure requirements SBM-3 and IRO-1 in chapter 2 of the Non-Financial and Sustainability Information Statement).
+The result is risks with ESG factors or impacts for each of the material topics.

-Corporate Risk Map
+Corporate Risks Map